sketchplugins/plugin-directory/README.md

 - [Batch Create Symbols](https://github.com/demersdesigns/sketch-batch-create-symbols), by Paul Demers: A plugin for Sketch to convert selected layers to individual symbols.
 - [Better Paste](https://github.com/kenmoore/sketch-better-paste), by Ken Moore: Paste like it was meant to be--into the artboard you're viewing.
 - [Better Shadow](https://github.com/JJYing/Sketch-Better-Shadow), by JJ Ying: Quickly generate multi-layered shadow to mimic non-linear decay.
+- [BillUI](https://github.com/SimonTakman/BillUI), by Carl Albertsson & Simon Takman: Interactive artificial evolutionary tool in order to help you come up with design suggestions that are similar to your initial design.
 - [Blender](https://github.com/bunnieabc/blender), by bunnieabc: A sketch plugin to create awesome gradient layers
 - [Blur Artboard](http://blur.duanjun.net), by Duan: Add blur effect to artboards for testing visual hierarchy easily in your design process.
 - [bold-it](https://github.com/ysjn/bold-it), by ysjn: Bold-it is a super simple plugin that bolds user-specified keyword in selected text layers.